Universal quantum control with dynamical correction: Introduction

-The rest part of this paper is structured as follows.
-In Sec.~\ref{Ideal}, we recall our general control framework that demonstrates multiple nonadiabatic paths under an error-free time-dependent Hamiltonian.
-In Sec.~\ref{Nonideal}, it is extended to the nonideal situation perturbated by a general error Hamiltonian.
-Arbitrary type of systematic errors are identified within a second-rotated picture and then be suppressed to the second order of error magnitude.
-By rapidly manipulating the path-dependent global phase, as a practical correction mechanism, we show the error-resilience of our control theory in the presence of either commutative or noncommutative errors in Sec.~\ref{Optimize}.
-Section~\ref{PopErr} examines our correction control subject to these two types of errors during the cyclic transfer of populations of a general three-level system.
-The whole work is concluded in Sec.~\ref{conclusion}.
-Appendix~\ref{passages} provides a detailed construction of universal passages for a nondegenerate three-level system in the absence of errors.
+The rest of this paper is structured as follows.
+In Sec.~\ref{Ideal}, we recall our universal control framework that generates multiple nonadiabatic paths under an error-free time-dependent Hamiltonian.
+In Sec.~\ref{Nonideal}, it is extended to the nonideal situation of a general erroneous Hamiltonian.
+Arbitrary type of systematic errors are identified within a second-rotated picture and then suppressed to the second order of error magnitude.
+In Sec.~\ref{IdealThree}, we provide a detailed construction of universal passages for a general three-level system in the absence of errors.
+In Sec.~\ref{NonidealThree}, we practice our dynamical-correction theory in the presence of either global or local errors by rapidly manipulating the path-dependent global phase.
+Section~\ref{PopErr} examines our correction mechanism during the cyclic transfer of populations of the three-level system subject to errors.
+The work is concluded in Sec.~\ref{conclusion}.
+Appendixes~\ref{DetailEvo} and \ref{DetailOverlap} provide detailed derivations of the perturbed time-evolution operator and the overlap between the perturbed state and the target state, respectively.